 “A Game of Twenty…” – (An Ellipses Cycle play) Jack Vale is dead.
 What awaits him beyond is not at all what he expected.
 He’s not even sure if he’s upstairs or downstairs, if you catch the meaning.
 But he’s allowed to ask questions about the secrets and conspiracies of the world he always wanted to know but could never learn the answers to in life.
 He’d better make them good, though, because he only has twenty of them.
 This play has been produced at the Greenbrier Valley Theatre (2013).
 It was given a staged reading by the Vintage Theatre Company, as part of the West Virginia Playwrights Festival (2016).

 “Fargo 3D” – A 10 minute political horror comedy.
 Security is at an all time high in all walks of life, including at the movie theater, where sneaking in food to avoid inflated snack bar prices is a serious business requiring serious counter-measures.
 Enter Agent DeGrunt of the Movie Theatre Security Administration (MTSA), who will insure no one sneaks snacks to a showing of FARGO 3D.
-This play has been produced by the Greenbrier Valley Theatre in Lewisburg, W.Va.
+This play premiered at the Greenbrier Valley Theatre in Lewisburg, W.Va.
 (2014), and the Trillium Performing Arts Collective in Lewisburg, W.Va (2014).
 It was also given a staged reading by the Vintage Theatre Company, as part of the West Virginia Playwrights Festival (2016).
-It was produced for Longwood University’s 0 to 60 Ten Minute Play Festival in April 2017.
-It is scheduled to be performed as part of the MadLab Theatre’s 18th Annual Theatre Roulette in May 2017.
+It has also been produced for Longwood University’s 0 to 60 Ten Minute Play Festival in April 2017 and the MadLab Theatre’s 18th Annual Theatre Roulette in May 2017.

 “Playing Cards by Twilight’s Shine”– Set in fictional Eldridge, West Virginia, a town so poor it uses a defunct savings & loan building as its sheriff’s department, and where public defender is a part time job.
 Newcomer Howard Rainey has been serving in that capacity, on retainer from his 8-month-old law practice.
 When Rainey is called upon to defend Eldridge’s most legendary moonshiner, he finds the old man has a couple of unlikely allies: the town’s doctor, as well as the very sheriff who made the arrest.
 And if they’re serious about one thing, it’s that Old Man Hartsook must be set free.
 This play was produced by the Greenbrier Valley Theatre (2016), the Opera House PlayFest in Marlinton (2016), and for the Lewisburg Literary Festival (2016).